pujithamedasani/week-1-project/README.md

 # Week-1-project
-## Green skill and AI - Edunet Foundation Internship Project for Week 1
 # EduNet Green Skills & AI - Renewable Energy Project

 This project is part of the EduNet Green Skills & AI initiative.